littleboris/Movie-App/README.md

 # Hello Corkix here!

-You are gonna need to install: npm react-router-dom & npm react-icons , for the app to work properly
+You are gonna need to npm install: react-router-dom & react-icons , for the app to work properly

 Have a nice day!